Tensor categories for vertex operator superalgebra extensions: Introduction

-The case of $\frac{1}{2}\ZZ$-graded \VOSAs{} is more subtle than the two previous cases due to the possible existence of fixed points.
-As before we view the \VOSA{} $V$ as an order two simple current extension of its even vertex operator subalgebra: $V=V^\even\oplus V^\odd$.
-We then choose a set of representatives of equivalence classes of local modules $\cSloc$ as before.
+The case of $\frac{1}{2}\ZZ$-graded \VOSAs{} $V$ is more subtle than the two previous cases due to the possible existence of fixed points.
+As before, $V$ is an order-$2$ simple current extension of its even vertex operator subalgebra, $V=V^\even\oplus V^\odd$, and we choose a set of representatives of equivalence classes of local modules $\cSloc$ as before.
 However, for the twisted modules there are two possibilities.
-Let $X$ be a simple twisted module; as a module for $V^\even$ we have
+Let $X$ be a simple twisted module; as a $V^\even$-module,

 where $X^\even$ and $X^\odd$ are two simple $V^\even$-modules.
 Then either $X^\even\cong X^\odd$ or not.
-In the first case we say $X$ is of fixed-point type.
-Representatives of equivalence classes of simple fixed-point type modules are denoted by $\cSfix$, while the set of representatives of ordinary non-fixed-point type twisted modules we call $\cSord$, so that $\cStw$ is the disjoint union of these two sets of representatives of equivalence classes of simple twisted objects.
-A simple local module is never of fixed-point type.
+In the first case we say $X$ is a fixed point.
+Representatives of equivalence classes of simple fixed-point modules are denoted by $\cSfix$, while the set of representatives of ordinary non-fixed-point twisted modules we call $\cSord$, so that $\cStw$ is the disjoint union of these two sets of representatives of equivalence classes of simple twisted objects.
+A simple local module is never a fixed point.
 We define characters and supercharacters as before: